Strikes, Lockouts and Other "Economic Weapons": Pennsylvania

 Author: James S. Urban, Jones Day

 - The Pennsylvania Labor Relations Act (PLRA) preserves the right of workers in the private sector to strike and to engage in concerted activities for the purpose of collective bargaining or other mutual aid or protection.
-See Private Employees' Rights to Strike under the Pennsylvania Labor Relations Act.
+See Employees' Rights to Strike.

 - Under the Labor Anti-Injunction Act, a court may not prohibit picketing or other conduct related to a labor dispute, except in limited circumstances involving activity such as mass picketing, workplace seizure and violence.
 See The Pennsylvania Labor Anti-Injunction Act.